Sinaia railway station: Exhibitions

 The main railway station, originally constructed with a large booking hall and extensive offices, now features additional attractions.

 The northern part of the station building has been transformed into a model railway exhibition, which is open to the public most days.
 Beyond the model exhibition, several static displays of railway memorabilia are exhibited on the platform, including the 230 series 4-6-0 steam locomotive number 230.039, built in 1907 at the German LINCKE HOFMAN works with the production number 1017/1907.
 This locomotive, which served from 1907 to 1978, was used for passenger trains, express freight, and shunting operations, mainly in the Banat and Transylvania regions, achieving speeds of up to 100 km/h.
 In 2000, it was designated part of the National Cultural Heritage under the treasure category.
 The locomotive is displayed alongside the tender of its sister engine, 230.050.

 1948 Škoda VOS draisine, a motor car adapted for railway track inspection duties, equipped with flanged wheels.
 It is known as the “machine with train wheels,” was famously used by the feared communist leader Ana Pauker, as well as other high-ranking communist officials, for travel across the country.
 It was heavily armored, and the shattered windshield is said to be the result of an assassination attempt just before 1950, where an unknown assailant used an automatic weapon in an attempt to kill Ana Pauker.
 Despite the impressive thickness of the glass, it could not withstand the barrage of bullets.
 The vehicle, which resembles a car but is as robust as a tank and moves like a train, is a unique piece among Romania’s railway vehicles.
 In its prime, the railcar could easily exceed 100 km/h, had a luxurious interior, was powered by a motor exceeding 5000 cubic centimeters, and weighed 5000 kilograms.

 In popular culture

-The Sinaia royal railway station was used as one of the film sets for the 2022 TV series Wednesday, where it is used to portray a fictitious railway station in Jericho, Vermont.
+The Sinaia royal railway station was used as one of the film sets for the 2022 TV series Wednesday, where it is used to portray Burlington Station, a real-life railway station located near the show's main setting in Jericho, Vermont.